hodyroff/scs-training/Virtualization/Maintenance.md

 * The result is that the backend actions are not taken and while the API services may happily accept requests, the requested actions never make any progress
 * <!--TODO: How to detect this somewhat reliably-->
 * <!--TODO: Recommended mitigation actions-->
+* See the [Cinder volume create failure](https://docs.scs.community/docs/iaas/guides/troubleshooting-guide/openstack#cinder-volume-create-failure) guide to see how to detect cinder-rabbit issues.

 ### Power loss on storage
 * If your complete (ceph) storage subsystem goes down, while virtual machines are running and writing to storage,